LOTUS mouthpieces are

 If you want the rich sound of a Bach 1-1/4C but need a narrower rim diameter like a 3C, 5C, or 7C, the Lotus L cup is for you.
 It delivers a full, rounded tone with better articulation clarity that perfectly matches the big sound of classical settings or jazz solos, with the rim that's right for you.

-Comparison information (rim sizes 1, 2, 3, and 7; available in your choice of brass, bronze, or nickel silver)
+Comparison information (rim sizes 1, 2, 3, 7, 9; available in your choice of Brass or Bronze or Nickel Silver)

 1L = Bach 1-1/4C, GR 67.4, Monette B2-S3, Bob Reeves 43.5CS, Schilke 16C, Warburton 3MD, YAMAHA 16B4